Can You Still Experience Luxury Food Tourism on a Budget?

 1. How social media is influencing food tourism spending patterns

-Social media platforms like Instagram and TikTok have transformed how people discover, share, and engage with food experiences while traveling.
-Influencers and food bloggers play a significant role in shaping trends and influencing where people choose to dine.
+Social media platforms like Instagram and TikTok have changed the way people find, share, and get involved with food experiences when they travel.
+Food bloggers and influencers have a big part in setting trends and helping people choose where to eat.

 2. Building relationships with local food communities for insider access